Contents

 Sharing historic records

-Schools may have safeguarding concerns or minutes from child protection proceedings or similar reports from other agencies that are historical.
+Schools may have safeguarding concerns or minutes of CP proceedings or similar reports from other agencies that are historical.
 Our advice is that all such records are shared as this does provide the next setting with an awareness of what concerns were held, and their detail, even though these may not be current.

 If DSLs are unsure about such information being shared, they should consult their Data Protection Officer for further support and advice.
 An attached form offers DSLs a format to record their decision-making process should they feel this to be required when sharing historical information.